 As you can see, Unity's Asset Store has a lot of free resources to help you speed up the prototyping process.

-Depending on your skill-set, you might not be able to do all the work yourself (3D modeling, programming, level design, audio etc.).
-For this, you have various solutions: either ask for help from the like-minded developers or learn gamedev yourself.
+Depending on your skill set, you might not be able to do all the work yourself (3D modeling, programming, level design, audio, etc.).
+For this, you have various solutions: either ask for help from like-minded developers or learn game dev yourself.

-Learning game development would probably take a lot longer, especially if you're a novice developer, but fortunately there are many online resources that will help you a lot when learning game development.
+Many online resources will help you a lot when learning game development.

-Unity themselves offers a complete course that will help you learn gamedev from A to Z.
+Unity offers a complete course that will help you learn game dev from A to Z.

 The course is called Swords and Shovels and it teaches all the aspects of game development (art design, programming, audio).